gediminasz/gediminasz.github.io/wiki/work.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/1-iZFmenARA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+### Urgency Trapping -- Sevan Tuna

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/XHRCTwvvGTU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+At 2:14:

+> If we're always working on only what's urgent without considering the future version of us, whether that future version of us will still have these urgent matters, that's a negative spiral.
+Because if you're never completing everything, then the list is growing.
+If you're stuck in urgency, then the list will continue to grow faster than you can clear it.
+And then that can lead to a lot of burnout, that can lead to a lot of bad habits in terms of procrastination, time, and motivational issues and things like that.
+But sometimes you gotta bite the bullet and say, 'I'm willing to take this loss in order to put myself in a position where I can then recover that loss later when I don't have so much urgent stuff on my plate.'

 ### DHH on startups

 - [The bubble has popped for unprofitable software companies](https://world.hey.com/dhh/the-bubble-has-popped-for-unprofitable-software-companies-2a0a5f57)